maginatics/percona-xtradb-cluster/doc-pxc/source/installation.rst

 Once the repository is set up, use the following commands: ::

-  $ yum install Percona-XtraDB-Cluster-server Percona-XtraDB-Cluster-client
+  $ yum install Percona-XtraDB-Cluster-server-55 Percona-XtraDB-Cluster-client-55 Percona-XtraDB-Cluster-galera-2

 More detailed example of the |Percona XtraDB Cluster| installation and configuration can be seen in :ref:`centos_howto` tutorial.